-New Mexico is a “shall issue” state, meaning that local law enforcement must issue a concealed handgun license if the applicant meets certain qualifications.
+New Mexico is a “shall issue” state, meaning that local law enforcement must generally issue a concealed handgun license if the applicant meets specified qualifications.
 The New Mexico Department of Public Safety (“DPS”) must issue a license to an applicant who:

 - Is a United States citizen;